chenen3/downhls/README.md

 # downhls

 This repository implements a tool for downloading HTTP Live Streaming (HLS), it is forked from [oopsguy/m3u8](https://github.com/oopsguy/m3u8).
-I made some changes to support merging into MP4 file.
+I made some changes to convert TS files to MP4 files using ffmpeg.

 ## Install